harshjv/docker-opencv3/README.md

-# Dockerized OpenCV3 with Python support and examples
+# Dockerized OpenCV3 with Python support, OpenCV contrib and examples